Baharul Islam (actor)

 Baharul Islam is an Indian theater actor and alumnus of the National School of Drama, which he joined in 1987.
 He has acted in more than 80 plays and has designed and directed 30 plays for his theater troupe Seagull.
 He works as a film actor in Assamese and Hindi cinema.

 Personal life

-Baharul Islam is married to Bhagirathi Bai Kadam also an alumnus of NSD.
+Baharul Islam is married to Bhagirathi Bai Kadam, who is also an alumnus of NSD.
 They have two daughters.

 Career

-He started his career with theater in Assam and soon rose into prominence in India and abroad.
-In 1992-93 joined "TARA ART" of London as an actor for the production of the play Heer Ranjha.
-The play rehearsed in London and thereafter extensively toured UK and Japan performing many shows.
-Baharul learnt theater music from B V Karanth and Bhaskar Chandervakar respectively.
-His first movie was a Aasene Kunuba Hiyat and latest was Rodor Sithi.
+He started his career with theater in Assam and soon rose to prominence in India and abroad.
+In 1992–93 he joined the Tara Arts Group of London as an actor for the production of the play Heer Ranjha.
+The play rehearsed in London and thereafter extensively toured UK and Japan.
+Baharul learned theater music from B V Karanth and Bhaskar Chandervakar, respectively.
+His first movie was Aasene Kunuba Hiyat and latest was Rodor Sithi.

-He has directed and played in almost 80 Assamese plays and one among them is Jatra.
-Also designed and directed almost 30 plays for SEAGULL- his own theater troupe.
+He has directed and played in almost 80 Assamese plays, including Jatra.
+Also designed and directed almost 30 plays for his own theater troupe, Seagull.
 He has four years experience in commercial mobile theatre (Bhramyaman) in Assam as an actor.
-Performed almost 1200 shows with 16 plays.

-He also wrote and Published 4 books.